Skip to main content

 A potential customer you’re cultivating.
 Prospects are households that aren’t yet clients.
 When a prospect becomes a client, you can convert them, which preserves all their data and history.
 Learn more about prospects

 A professional relationship that isn’t a client or prospect.
-Contacts include:
+Other contacts include:

 • CPAs and accountants